garrandall/popular-music-data/tracks/the-actual-all-city.md

   ranking_list: Billboard Hot 100
   start_date: '1998-08-01'
 ---
-"No...no doubt baby...
-All City TRUE...
-Ready to flip shit, comin' through with the crew" (4x)

-Yeah, what, uh
-Like that how we do
-The N-Y
-Bed-Stuy
-Brooklyn

-Verse 1:

 Check it
 For you to fuck with this apostle, it's not possible Mega large collossal nigga you docile